Unity-Technologies/vector-graphics-samples/Documentation/vectorgraphics.md

 }
 ```

-Note that `MaxTanAngleDeviation` is specified in radians.
+Note that `maxTanAngleDeviation` is specified in radians.

-To disable the `MaxCordDeviation` constraint, set it to `float.MaxValue`.
-To disable the `MaxTanAngleDeviation` constraint, set it to `Mathf.PI/2.0f`.
-Disabling the constraints makes the tessellation faster, but may generate more vertices.
+To disable the `maxCordDeviation` constraint, set it to `float.MaxValue`.
+To disable the `maxTanAngleDeviation` constraint, set it to `Mathf.PI/2.0f`.
+Disabling the constraints will make the tessellation faster, but may generate more vertices.

 The resulting list of `Geometry` objects contains all the vertices and accompanying information required to render the scene properly.

-#### Texture and gradient atlases
+### Textures and gradients atlases

-If the scene has any textures and/or gradients, you need to generate a texture atlas and fill the UVs of the geometry.
+If the scene has any textures or gradients, you will have to generate a texture atlas and fill the UVs of the geometry.
 These methods are part of the `VectorUtils` class:

 ```
 public static TextureAtlas GenerateAtlas(
 	IEnumerable<Geometry> geoms, // The geometry generated by the TessellateScene method uint rasterSize);            // The desired atlas size (128 is enough for most purposes)

 public static void FillUVs(
 	IEnumerable<Geometry> geoms, // The geometry for which the UVs will be filled TextureAtlas texAtlas);      // The texture atlas generated by the GenerateAtlas method
 ```

-The `GenerateAtlas` method is an expensive operation, so cache the resulting `Texture2D` object whenever possible.
-You only need to regenerate the atlas if any texture and/or gradient changes inside the scene.
+The `GenerateAtlas` method is an expensive operation, so cache the resulting Texture2D object whenever possible.
+You only need to regenerate the atlas when a texture or gradient changes inside the scene.

-The `FillUVs` method is cheap, and you should call it if vertices change inside the geometry.
+When vertices change inside the geometry, call the `FillUVs` method, which is cheap.

-#### Drawing a tessellated scene
+Drawing a tessellated scene
 You can render the geometry in several ways.
 For example:

 * Filling a `Mesh` asset
 * Building a `Sprite` asset
 * Using Unity's low level graphics library

-For any of these methods, you should use the provided materials to draw the tessellated vector graphics content.
-If the scene contains texture and/or gradients, you should use the following material:
+For any of these methods, use the provided materials to draw the tessellated vector graphics content.
+If the scene contains textures or gradients, use the following material:

 ```
 var mat = new Material(Shader.Find("Unlit/VectorGradient"));